Helping Cyclists Save Money.

 >> Scroll Down For My 3 Steps To Purchasing A Bicycle <<

 Many people would love to get into cycling, but find the cost too prohibitive.
-All too often bike manufacturers take advantage of new riders by selling them really junky bicycles that fit poorly and are not made to last.
+All too often, bike manufacturers take advantage of new riders by selling them junky bicycles that fit poorly and are not made to last.

-It is my aim to help you find those affordable bicycles and bicycle accessories that can help you get fit and enjoy the sport without breaking your bank account.
+It is my aim to help new riders find affordable bicycles and bicycle accessories that can help them get fit and enjoy the sport without breaking the bank account.

-Note: My site receives a commission on the products I sell through our affiliate partners
+Note: My site receives a commission for the products I sell through our affiliate partners

 Bicycles are the coolest things we humans have ever invented.